Chart Color Schemes

 Bundaberg East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eight projects identified by AreaSearch are expected to impact the area significantly.
+AreaSearch has identified eight projects that could impact the local area's performance.
 Key projects include The Gateway Marina at Burnett Heads, Kalkie Heights Residential Estate, Bundaberg East Levee, and Telegraph Road Over-50s Lifestyle Community.
-Relevant details are provided below.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.